How To Create A To Do List In WordPress

 Select ‘Enabled’ to organize lists into categories, otherwise leave this option set to ‘Disabled’.

-Categories marked ‘private’ are not visible using widgets or short codes (only when ‘Sort Order’ is set to ‘Category’)
+Private categories will not be visible when using sidebar widgets or shortcodes (only when ‘Sort Order’ is set to ‘Category’)

 List View

-List View allows you to choose how your lists are viewed.
-There are 3 kinds of to do list views you can select:
+List View lets you specify how lists are viewed.
+There are three list views you can select:

-- Group – Choose this option if you want all users to be able to share one to-do list.
+- Group – Use this option if you want all users to share one to-do list.

-- Master – This option allows you to have a master list for all users, where users have their own individual items to complete.
-If you choose the ‘Master’ list view, make sure that you adjust the User Permissions appropriately in the ‘User Permissions’ tab (see further below).
+- Master – This option allows you to create a master list for all users, where users have their own individual completion of items.
+If you select the ‘Master’ list view, make sure to adjust the User Permissions appropriately in the ‘User Permissions’ tab (this is covered further below).

 Sort Order